tom-seddon/ghouls-tng/README.md

 Press `N` to set a level's name.
 Select level number then type in its new name.
 There's a limit of 16 chars.

+Press `U` to set the level set-specific instruction text, printed as part of the instructions.
+See the text editing section below.

+Press `C` to set the level set-specific completion text, printed as part of the ending screen.
+See the text editing section below.

 Press `R` to reset a level's data.
 The level will be emptied, leaving just a row of blocks along the bottom and a few blocks underneath the treasure in the top right.